daveearley/Email-Validation-Tool/README.md

 ```

 ## Running in Docker
-You can eaily validate over HTTP using docker.
+You can easily validate over HTTP using docker.
 To get docker working run
 ```bash
 docker-compose up -d
 ```